 To spark innovation in nuclear energy we must have the entire workforce tackling big challenges together.
 We need to create our clean tomorrow today.

-2017 PROGRAM: From July 16–29, 2017, UC Berkeley will host the second annual Nuclear Innovation Bootcamp.
-Bridging nuclear engineering, energy economics, and other subjects, the program will consist of a series of modules from Silicon Valley and nuclear experts.
-Selected early-to-mid-career professionals will join our students for one to two day modules to develop targeted expertise in areas needed for nuclear entrepreneurship and innovation.
+From July 30 – August 10, 2018, UC Berkeley will host the third annual Nuclear Innovation Bootcamp.
+Bridging nuclear engineering, energy economics, and other subjects, the program will consist of a series of sessions from Silicon Valley and nuclear experts.
+Selected early-to-mid-career professionals will join our students to develop targeted expertise in areas needed for nuclear entrepreneurship and innovation.
 These professionals will learn side by side with select students and contribute their expertise to the student group design projects.
 These projects will culminate in product pitches, which will be open to the public and streamed online.
 This model allows for cross-pollination of ideas, knowledge transfer, and enthusiasm transfer.

-Professionals may elect to participate in one or more modules.
-They will will lend their expertise to the student design groups and work with our expert mentors.
+Professionals may elect to participate in one or more days of the Bootcamp; specific days will be selected following the finalization of our curriculum and schedule.
+Professionals will lend their expertise to the student design groups and work with our expert mentors.
 Each group will develop a technology and business plan in small groups that they believe can address a problem in the nuclear industry.
 The professionals will have the opportunity to guide design projects, work closely with motivated students, and learn skills they can bring back to their corporate settings.

-BENEFITS OF INVOLVEMENT: The 2017 Bootcamp will provide tangible benefits for both professional participants and their companies.
+The 2018 Bootcamp will provide tangible benefits for both professional participants and their companies.

-- Participants will develop expertise in selected module topic(s) they can bring back to their company.
+- Participants will develop expertise they can bring back to their company.